 - Location: Kollaboratoriet, Östra Ågatan 19 (ground floor), 75 322, Uppsala, Sweden

 - Lecturer: Emelie Empo Enlund and Artists

-- Organizer: CEMUS (Center for Environment and Development Studies)
+- Organiser: CEMUS (Center for Environment and Development Studies)

 - Contact person: Isabel Baudish